pdagger/AI_Healthcare_Projects/Pneumonia_Detection_Chest_X-Rays/FDA_Submission_Template.md

 **DICOM Checking Steps:**

+Check for imaging modality: X-ray ('DX').
+Check for imaged body part: 'CHEST'.
+Check for patient position: posterior/anterior ('PA') or anterior/posterior ('AP').
+Check patien's age: between 2 and 90 years old.
-Images checked to be gray images.
+Images checked to be gray images, if not turned to gray.

 **Preprocessing Steps:**